RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 Compiling the Host Program
 ###########################
-In order to compile the host program, users must install the latest AMD Accelerated Parallel Processing SDK (AMD APP SDK), which provides all the necessary OpenCL runtime headers and libraries required by the host compiler.
-The SDK installer provided by AMD sets an environmental variable named AMDAPPSDKROOT which is set to the path of the directory in which the AMD APP SDK is installed.
+In order to compile the host program, users must install the OpenCL Compiler and language runtime on the ROCm, On Ubuntu is rocm-opencl-dev which provides all the necessary OpenCL runtime headers and libraries required by the host compiler.
+If wish to support application build with the historical  APPS SDK sets an environmental variable named AMDAPPSDKROOT to the path of the directory in which the ROCm OpenCL is installed.
+It should be /opt/rocm/opencl.
 The runtime headers and libraries are placed in the install directory under the “include” and “lib” sub-folders, respectively.
-[Note: Typically, “lib” contains two sub-directories: one library targeted for 32-bit applications, and another for 64-bit applications].

 While building the host program, these headers and libraries must be included in the project by choosing the appropriate options for the targeted operating system, IDE, and compiler.

-Compiling on Windows
-*********************

-To compile OpenCL applications on Windows, Visual Studio 2008 Professional Edition (or later) or the Intel C (C++) compiler must be installed.
-All C++ files must be added to the project, which must have the following settings.

- * Project Properties → C/C++ → Additional Include Directories
-   These must include $(AMDCOMPUTESDKROOT)/include for OpenCL headers.
-Optionally, they can include $(AMDCOMPUTESDKSAMPLESROOT)/     	include for SDKUtil headers.
- * Project Properties → Linker → Additional Library Directories
-   These must include $(AMDCOMPUTESDKROOT)/lib/x86 for OpenCL libraries for 32-bit and $(AMDCOMPUTESDKROOT)/lib/x86_64 for 64-bit.
-Optionally, they can include $(AMDCOMPUTESDKSAMPLESROOT)/lib/x86 for SDKUtil libraries.
- * Project Properties → Linker → Input → Additional Dependencies
-   These must include OpenCL.lib.
-Optionally, they can include SDKUtil.lib.

 Compiling on Linux
 ********************